CSE 120 Nachos Project 3: Virtual Memory

 - In your AddrSpace initialization method, initialize all the PTEs

-- In the same method, remove the code that (1) zeros out
+- In the same method, set aside the code that (1) zeros out the

-the physical page frames, (2) preloads the address space with the code
+physical page frames, (2) preloads the address space with the code and

-and data segments from the file, and (3) prevents programs that
+data segments from the file, and (3) prevents programs that require

-require too much memory from proceeding.
-You will do this on demand
+too much memory from proceeding.
+You will do this on demand when the

-when the process causes a page fault -- you will continue to allocate
+process causes a page fault — you will continue to allocate

 physical page frames in AddrSpace for each virtual page, but delay

-loading the frames with data until they are actually referenced by the
+loading the frames with content until they are actually referenced by

 - Handle page fault exceptions in ExceptionHandler.
 When the